 - By the way, this is actually a picture of when I made a different kind of cheese, but I wanted you to get the idea of how to tie it up.

 What you have left inside the cheesecloth is yogurt cheese, just like cream cheese!
 Scoop this into a bowl and it will keep for 1 month in the frig.
-You can add herbs to give it different wonderful flavors.
+You can add herbs to give it different wonderful flavors in dips or the frosting in the recipe below.

 What you have in the bowl is whey – some drink it plain because it is so good for us, but I use it in recipes found in the below cookbook, in my fermented veggies, in homemade bread, or in Real Food protein shakes.